A next-generation compiler for Scala

 brew install lampepfl/brew/dotty

-If you are a Linux or Windows user, download the latest release.
-Optionally add path of the folder
+Then download the latest release.
+Optionally add the path of the folder

 bin/ to the system environment variable